JinyuanChang-Lab/DifferentiallyPrivateHDNewsvendor/README.md

 ## License

-Unless otherwise noted, the original code contained in this replication package is licensed under the MIT License; see `LICENSE`.
+Unless otherwise noted, the original code contained in this replication repository is licensed under the MIT License; see `LICENSE`.

-The Corporación Favorita data are not redistributed with this package and remain subject to the terms and conditions of the original data provider.
+The Corporación Favorita data are not redistributed with this repository and remain subject to the terms and conditions of the original data provider.